Domestic Dreamboat

 Instructions

-• Add beef broth concentrate or bouillon cubes and water to a glass measuring cup or microwave safe container.
+• Add 2 teaspoons beef broth concentrate or bouillon cubes and 1 cup water to a glass measuring cup or microwave-safe container.
 Microwave until water is very hot, 1-2 minutes.
 Stir to dissolve.

-• Melt butter in a small saucepan over medium heat.
-Whisk in flour and onion powder and cook for 1-2 minutes.
+• Melt 2 Tablespoons unsalted butter in a small saucepan over medium heat.
+Whisk in 2 Tablespoons all-purpose flour and ½ teaspoon onion powder powder and cook for 1-2 minutes.
 Very slowly whisk in the beef broth, adding it in small amounts at a time and whisking each addition in completely before adding more to prevent lumps.
 When all the broth has been added, bring to a boil.
 Reduce to simmer for 2-3 minutes.
 Cover until ready to use.

-• Place fries in a shallow bowl or large plate.
-Spread cheese curds over the fries.
+• Place 1 pound (454 grams) cooked French fries in a shallow bowl or large plate.
+Spread 8 ounces (225 grams) fresh cheese curds over the fries.
 Pour gravy over top the fries and curds.
 Serve immediately.

 Nutrition